matthiasn/meins/README.md

 ## Installation

-There are two install scripts, one for Ubuntu and one for the Mac.
-These install the dependencies required.
+There is a `Makefile` that contains all the build targets.
+You will obviously need **[GNU make](https://www.gnu.org/software/make/)** to run the targets.
+Alternatively, you can run the commands in there individually.
+Please have a look at the `Makefile` to see what the commands are.

+To prepare your environment and install the required dependencies on a Mac, you can run

+    $ make install-mac

+For Ubuntu, run

+    $ make install-mac

 If anything is missing, please submit a pull request.
 And have a look at what the script for your platform does before blindly running it, and typing in your superuser password, which is required for `apt` in the Linux version.

- For Mac:

-    $ ./install_mac.sh

-For Linux:
+Afterwards, if all you want to do is create a packaged version of meo, you can run

-    $ ./install_ubuntu.sh
+    $ make package-only

+This will build and package the entire application, both the JVM and the Electron parts.

 Then, you need to install the JavaScript dependencies: